-In this month’s HerTake question, Nina answers a letter from a woman who says her friends often cancel plans or change the plans last minute.
-Is this an expected part of being an understanding friend or does this letter writer have especially rude friends in her life?
+In this month’s HerTake question, Nina answers a letter from a woman who says her inconsiderate friends often cancel plans or change the plans last minute.
+Is this an expected part of being an understanding friend or does this letter writer have especially inconsiderate friends in her life?

 We’re always looking for new reader questions for Nina!
 If you have a difficult friendship situation that you’d like advice on, fill out our anonymous contact form.

 **Have you read our latest book, So Glad They Told Me: Women Get Real About Motherhood yet?
 Grab a copy here!

 **Check out our self-paced online writing courses here.

 Have you ever been dumped by a friend?
 How about when your friend is also your boss?
 Nina Badzin, our advice columnist, gives advice on working with a formerly close friend.

 The holidays are upon us, and we would love to offer our fantastic readers a great deal on book bundles!
 We think our most recent essay collection, So Glad They Told Me: Women Get Real About Motherhood, is the perfect gift for the moms in your life—your sister, your best friend, maybe even yourself!
 With relatable, funny, poignant stories about motherhood from pregnancy through the empty nest, there is something in these pages for every mom.

 So we want to make right now the best time for you to buy, and we’re offering a great deal!
 When you purchase a paperback copy of So Glad They Told Me, you can add on any of our first three books for just $5, and you’ll get free shipping!

 “This series of heartfelt essays, written by and for women, documents the common land mines that cause friendships to splinter and reaffirms the vital importance of these bonds.” – Irene Levine, PhD, author of Best Friends Forever: Surviving a Breakup with Your Best Friend